Battles of Manassas • Tour the Battlefield • Monuments • Facts • The Armies

 Battle of Manassas

-From the caption to the drawing on the right:
+Caption to the drawing on the right:

 You are standing at the historic farm lane and fence line.
 On this battlefield there was no time to build earthworks.
 Soldiers used every wrinkle of terrain for protection—firing prone from the road cut, or behind field stones and fence rails.

-From the caption to the photo at the bottom:
+Caption to the photo at the bottom:

 South Carolina planter Wade Hampton organized this famous legion.
 His 600 infantry arrived by train from Richmond only hours before the battle.